0Magenta0/CTF-Writeups/Crackmes-one/Find-A-Real-Key/Writeup.md

 }
 ```

 And we see the flag!
-But 10th character looks strange, let's change it...
+But the 10th character looks strange, let's change it...
 ![](screenshots/resolver.png)

 If we try it now, we'll see that the flag is correct!